ANILKUMAR2-07/OIBSIP/README.md

 Key Concepts and Challenges:

-•Classifier Models: Utilizing Random Forest, Stochastic Gradient Descent, and Support •Vector Classifier (SVC) for wine quality prediction.
+•Classifier Models: Utilizing Random Forest, Stochastic Gradient Descent, and Support Vector Classifier (SVC) for wine quality prediction.

 •Chemical Qualities: Analyzing features like density and acidity as predictors for wine quality.

 •Data Analysis Libraries: Employing Pandas for data manipulation and Numpy for array operations.

 •Data Visualization: Using Seaborn and Matplotlib for visualizing patterns and insights in the dataset.